sleepingorcoding/youtube-api-analysis/README.md

-Analysis of fighting game youtube channel.
+Analysis of fighting game youtube channel STK.
 Games such as Tekken, Soul Caliber, & DBZ.